Canadians vote in pandemic election that could cost Trudeau

 Alberta Premier Jason Kenney, an ally of O’Toole, said the province might run out of beds and staff for intensive care units within days.
 Kenney has apologized for the dire situation and is now reluctantly introducing a vaccine passport and imposing a mandatory work-from-home order two months after lifting nearly all restrictions.

-A Conservative win would represent a rebuke of Trudeau, who now is at risk of losing office to a politician with a fraction of his own name recognition.
+A Conservative win would represent a rebuke of Trudeau against a politician with a fraction of his own name recognition.
 O’Toole, 47, is a military veteran, former lawyer and a member of Parliament for nine years.

 O’Toole’s new strategy, which has included disavowing positions held dear by his party’s base on issues such as climate change, guns and balanced budgets, is designed to appeal to a broader cross section of voters in a country that tends to be far more liberal than its southern neighbor.